cocopo-codes/getInsight/README.md

 ### getInsight Introduction
 Get Insight is a series of Jupyter notebooks that allows anyone to get the latest [Mars Weather Insight API](https://mars.nasa.gov/insight/weather/) data from the [Mars Weather Service API](https://api.nasa.gov/) without applying for a NASA API key.
 These notebooks use the available Demo Key.

 All you have to do is clone the notebooks to your local machine, and run them!
-They also show results right here in Git if you're curious.
+They also show results right here in GitHub if you're curious.

 ### Available Notebooks
 So far the following notebooks are available for anyone to use: